neurogpt/neurogpt.github.io/index.md

 ---

 <h2 style="text-align: center;">Abstract</h2>
 <p style="text-align: justify">Understanding the relationship between the visual sensory experience and neuronal ensembles in the brain has been the avant-garde of neuroscience, a challenge that has the potential to revolutionize Human-Computer-Interaction (HCI).
 A prime utility of this idea is a language-guided visual response alignment, which allows us to relay the visual features through the medium of text, resulting in a personalised HCI system for visually-impaired subjects.
 With the recent advancements in Generative Multimodal Networks, the utilization of image captioning models can play a vital role in realising this system.
 However, to test its performance, a neural encoding benchmark is required to compare the performance of image captioning models in generating meaningful yet biologically-grounded captions for the presented visual stimuli.
-In this study, we present a novel benchmarking technique NeuroGPT to systematically evaluate the biological alignment of image captioning models in pairing their feature representations with their biological counterparts i.e. visual neurons.
+In this study, we present a novel benchmarking technique <i>NeuroGPT</i> to systematically evaluate the biological alignment of image captioning models in pairing their feature representations with their biological counterparts i.e. visual neurons.
 As a test case for HCI, we demonstrate the performance of NeuroGPT by analysing the data on primates and rodents where thousands of images are presented and neural responses are recorded.
 We discover GIT and ClipCap as benchmarking image captioning models with the strongest alignment to the biological visual neurons and the highest sensitivity in encoding visual features in their latent space.
 These models are also observed to provide a high performance on real-world image captioning tasks.
 Our work broadly contributes towards the design of neuro-inspired generative multimodal networks with unlimited applications for vision applications in HCI and healthcare through natural language-guided visual therapy.</p>

 <h2 style="text-align: center;">Video</h2>
 <p style="text-align: center">[Demo video coming soon]</p>